Skip to content

 Linking a Top Container

 Once a Top Container has been created, it should then be linked to all subsequent Container Instances to which it applies.
-To link an existing Top Container record, search in the Top Container search box within the Container Instance for the container type and number and select the appropriate container from the displayed results.
+To link an existing Top Container record, search in the Top Container search box within the appropriate container from the displayed results.

 Link Top Container